SCHOLARSHIPS & BURSARIES FOR CURRENT RESIDENTS

 - Residents with a disability

-For current residents at Lincoln College: a limited number of Bursaries of 4-6 weeks accommodation rebate are available to residents who can demonstrate that they are in financial need.
+For current residents at Lincoln College: a number of Bursaries of 4-6 weeks accommodation rebate are available to residents, who can demonstrate that they are in financial need.
+Click to APPLY for a bursary.